lamavii/lamavii/README.md

 My name is Veronika Merberg

 I'm just starting my journey into the world of data and I hope that everything will work out for me.
 I am graduating from university with a degree in computer security and at the same time studying at Geekbrains to become an analyst.
-* 🌍  I'm based in Vladivostok
+* 🌍  I'm based in Volgograd
 * ✉️  You can contact me at [veronika.merberg@gmail.com](mailto:veronika.merberg@gmail.com)
 * 🧠  I'm learning Math, Python, SQL
 * 🤝  I'm open to collaborating on any project where you can practice your knowledge and gain experience